jnugent13/ETL_project/README.md

 Source 3:
 The original table included yearly emissions data by source and by pollutant for all 50 U.S. states.
 We filtered the pollution data to only include data from New York state.

 We cleaned the data to remove extra columns ("STATE_FIPS" and "STATE_ABBR").
-Then, we renamed the remaining columns to make it easier.
+Then, we renamed the remaining columns to make it easier to read.

 We converted the cleaned table to SQL data and stored it in PGAdmin as a new table.